 6. Be Forgiving

 What if the one being taken for granted is you?
 It hurts to feel like you're not appreciated.
 If we aren't vigilant in caring for our relationships, these things can easily happen.
-That's why it is important for us to look at others like Christ looks at us, with compassion and forgiveness.
+That's why it is important for us to look at others with compassion and forgiveness.

 Be sure to talk to the person taking you for granted.
 Don't let it build inside until the relationship is destroyed and irreparable.
 If they're a true friend they should apologize and be willing to change that.